 - port The TCP port number or service name at which the manager will accept connections.
-The port may be specified with an adjacent colon or space separation. - sname Places this manager into a group identified by an arbitrary 1- to 63-character name, typically the site name.
+The port may be specified with an adjacent colon or space separation. - iname Associates the specified manager with an instance name (i.e. the name specified using the -n command line option).
+The iname is only used to support running multiple managers on the same physical host. - sname Places the specified manager into a group identified by an arbitrary 1- to 63character name, typically the site name.
 By default, the name local is used.
 The sname is only used to support disjoint cluster configurations, discussed later. - conds The conditions that must exist for this directive to apply.
 Refer to the description of the if directive on how to specify conds.